spaceskyentist/coding_setup_srshaver/step3_config_git.md

 You may be prompted to log into GitHub via your browser or VS Code.
 Do it... or else...

+### Option 6.2: If you need to create a GitHub repo:
+1. Look it up.
+I can't do *everything* right now.
+It's decently straigtforward: [Go to GitHub](https://github.com/)
+2. See Option 6.1

-## Step : Configure Git Username and Email
+## Step 7: Configure Git Username and Email
 1. Run these two commands (replacing the info with your own):

    ` git config --global user.name "Firstname Lastname" `